userstyles-world/userstyles.world/web/docs/faq.md

 to show up or get metadata updated.

 Make sure that you have set the category for your style properly.
-It may be the name of the service or a domain name (with subdomain part included).
+It may be the name of the service or a domain name.
+If the domain TLD is either .org or .com, you must omit it.
+If the TLD is something else, you must indicate both the domain and the TLD.

+The subdomain part must also be included.

 ### Why are ratings different in Stylus' search?